JezerM/web-greeter/README.md

 ```

 ## Theme Javascript API
+[Antergos][Antergos] documentation is no longer available, although it is accesible through [Web Archive][WebArchive].
+Actual documentation is available in [Gitbook][ApiDoc].

-[Antergos][Antergos] documentation is no longer available.
-Although, you can see the man-pages `man web-greeter` for some documentation and explanation.
-Also, you can explore the provided [themes](./themes) for real use cases.
+You can access the man-pages `man web-greeter` for some documentation and explanation.
+Also, you can explore the provided [themes][./themes] for real use cases.

 ## Enable features
 ### Brightness control